How to Prevent and Treat Running-Related Hip Pain

 6.Rest When It Hurts

-Unless your doctor or physiotherapist has given you the go-ahead to run through hip pain, you might want to consider taking a break from running, if you're feeling pain.
-It's a great idea to emphasise your sleep quality, stress levels and nutrition to help recover.
-If the pain doesn't get better with rest, make sure you see your doctor or physiotherapist.
+Unless your doctor or physical therapist has given you the go-ahead to run through hip pain, you might want to consider taking a break from running, if you’re feeling pain.
+It’s a great idea to emphasize your sleep quality, stress levels, and nutrition to help recover.
+If the pain doesn’t get better with rest, be sure to see your doctor or physical therapist.
 In some cases, corticosteroid injections or surgery are necessary to resolve the issue.

 Frequently Asked Questions